MV & EE

 |Gate of Horn

-By 1974, The Byrds were well and truly history, and Roger McGuinn had already released his eponymous solo album.
-His second such effort, Peace on You, was a decent enough slightly country-rock effort, very recognisably McGuinn on the vocal front, although his trademark Rickenbacker 12-string only appears sporadically, notably (and ironically?) on Same Old Sound, although Gate Of Horn and probably the album's best track (probably because it sounds most like The Byrds), The Lady, feature it too.
-Overall, it'd be hard to argue that this is his finest work, and while Byrds completists shouldn't be wildly disappointed, nothing here matches the quality of his best work with that band.
+By 1974, The Byrds were well and truly history and Roger McGuinn had already released his eponymous solo album.
+His second such effort, Peace on You, was a decent enough, slightly country-rock effort, very recognisably McGuinn on the vocal front, although his trademark Rickenbacker 12-string only appears sporadically, notably (and ironically?) on Same Old Sound, although Gate Of Horn and probably the album's best track (probably because it sounds most like The Byrds), The Lady, feature it too.
+Overall, it'd be hard to argue that this is his finest work; while Byrds completists shouldn't be wildly disappointed, nothing here matches the quality of his best work with that band.
 Well, are you surprised?

 Ashley MacIsaac (2003, 48.40) ***/T